3neutronstar/criminal-cargo-detection/README.md

 ```shell script
     pip install seaborn 0.11.1
 ```
-- Warning: If you don't satisfy all the condition we have, you couldn't get the same result

 #### Find the seed fixed
 - `Utils\seed.py` that are referenced from `main.py`
 ### How to use